 In which the ever-cheerful Charlie Stross reminds us that it's possible to imagine a fictional world in which British and American politics are even worse than our current reality.
 Our heroes(?) in the Laundry, the British occult spy agency, have made a deal to ensure the victory of the lesser evil; Britain is now ruled by the Black Pharoah, N'yar Lat-Hotep, one of the nightmarish elder gods.
 (As the main character says, “The Denizen of Number 10 is the avatar—the humanoid sock-puppet—of an ancient and undying intelligence who regards mere humanity much as we might regard a hive of bees.
 Our lives are of no individual concern to Him, but He likes honey.
 As long as we continue to give Him what He wants—honey—He is content to keep us around, and even to tend to us to the extent that it does not inconvenience Him.
 But the moment anyone thinks to sting the keeper's hand, it will be out with the fly-swatter.”
 Could be worse.)

-Meanwhile on the other side of the Atlantic, things are going less well: the President hasn't been seen in a couple months and the US is under a geas of amnesia that blocks anyone from remembering the existence of the Presidency, and the Laundry's American counterpart, the Operational Phenomenology Agency (unaffectionately nicknamed the Nazgûl), seems to have been taken over by the entities it was created to defend against and is apparently now worshiping and working to reawaken Cthulhu.
-The main character is directed to investigate and intervene, and, as one would expect in a spy novel, she isn't told everything.
+Meanwhile on the other side of the Atlantic, there's no such happy arrangement.
+The President hasn't been seen in a couple months and someone has put the country under a geas of amnesia that blocks anyone from remembering that there has ever been such a thing as a Presidency, and the Laundry's American counterpart, the Operational Phenomenology Agency (unaffectionately nicknamed the Nazgûl), seems to have been taken over by the entities it was created to defend against and is apparently now worshiping and working to reawaken Cthulhu.
+The main character is directed to investigate and intervene, and, as one would expect in a spy novel, she isn't told everything about what her mission really is.

 I picked up this book because it was a book I'd never heard of by the author of a well known book, Lost Horizon.
 I'd never thought about it, but of course Hilton wrote lots of other books.